bitmagier/fortune-mod-zen/README.md

 # Zen quotations (fortune)

-This is my hand-crafted, high quality collection of Zen quotations 🙏
+This is my hand-crafted, high quality collection of Zen quotations.

+Have a tea with me friend  🙏

+---
-**Languages**: English & German
+**Languages**: English & some German

 Setup (for GNU/Linux):
 -